YellowGregs/Loadstring/Arsenal Silent-Aim.md

 local silentAim = loadstring(game:HttpGet("https://raw.githubusercontent.com/YellowGregs/Loadstring/refs/heads/main/Arsenal_Silent-Aim.luau"))()
 ```

-That will grab the full silent aim script and return the config table, which you can tweak to your liking.
+That will grab the full silent aim script and return the config table, which you can tweak to what you like.

 ---